mikiz1738/CMPM-121-Team-15-Group-Project-/README.md

 While our choice of development tools (TypeScript with Phaser) has remained the same, we’ve adjusted our approach to handling game state and saving mechanics.
 Initially, we planned to implement a straightforward save/load system, but we’ve since incorporated a more robust auto-save feature to prevent players from losing progress unexpectedly.
 This means that instead of just saving on explicit player actions, we now automatically save at regular intervals and whenever major events occur, such as completing a day cycle.
 This change required us to implement a more sophisticated system for handling save files, allowing the player to load from multiple save slots and continue their game where they left off.

 The most significant shift in our design came with giving the player control over their actions with undo/redo features.
 This has made us rethink how we present feedback to the player, ensuring that the interface is intuitive and that the player is clearly informed of the consequences of their actions.

+Reflection (F2):
+Looking back on how we achieved the new F2 requirements, our team's plan and approach have undergone several adjustments as we integrated the external and internal DSLs and refined our design goals.
+Initially, we planned to create an alternate platform for our game by shifting from TypeScript to JavaScript.
+However, after considering the technical complexity and the integration challenges this would introduce with our DSLs and other game features, we decided to stick with TypeScript.
+This decision was influenced by our growing understanding of how deeply our design choices (like the external and internal DSLs) are intertwined with the TypeScript, and switching languages would require us to rework key parts of our game, adding unnecessary overhead.
+Staying with TypeScript has allowed us to streamline development, as we can better utilize its type-checking capabilities and advanced tooling, making our DSLs easier to manage and ensuring that our design patterns stay consistent.

+For the roles, ur team’s approach to roles also shifted significantly.
+Initially, we had a clear division of responsibilities: Justin Xu as Tools Lead, Michael Wong as Engine Lead, and Vivian Kim as Design Lead.
+This structure gave us a strong starting point, but as the project progressed and the tasks became more interconnected and challenging, so we found ourselves naturally gravitating toward a more collaborative approach.